-Schonbeck & Norton (1979) demonstrated that fucoids can increase tolerance in response to gradual change in temperature through a process known as 'drought hardening'.
+Schonbeck & Norton (1979) demonstrated that fucoids can increase tolerance in response to a gradual change in temperature through a process known as 'drought hardening'.
 However acute changes in temperatures may cause damage to macroalgae and other species.
 Temperature ranges of species may not accurately describe their ability to withstand localized changes in temperature.
-However they will display the limits of the species genetic ability to acclimatize to temperatures.
-Juvenile life stages of organisms can be less tolerant to environmental conditions than more mature stages.
+However, they will display the limits of the species genetic ability to acclimatize to temperatures.
+The juvenile life stages of organisms can be less tolerant of environmental conditions than more mature stages.

-Ascophyllum nodosum is found in the middle of its range in the British Isles, with populations in the north east Atlantic as far south as Portugal and extending north to the White Sea.
-Growth of Ascophyllum nodosum has been measured between 2.5 and 35°C with an optimum between 10 and 17°C (Strömgren, 1977).
+Ascophyllum nodosum is found in the middle of its range in the British Isles, with populations in the North East Atlantic as far south as Portugal and extending north to the White Sea.
+The growth of Ascophyllum nodosum has been measured between 2.5 and 35°C with an optimum between 10 and 17°C (Strömgren, 1977).
 Water temperature is an excellent predictor of gamete release in Ascophyllum (Bacon & Vadas, 1991).
-Consequently changes in temperatures could impact on gamete release.
+Consequently, changes in temperatures could impact on gamete release.
 Investigations into the tolerance of Ascophyllum nodosum germlings from Norway, to temperatures between 7°C -17°C found that there was no difference in survival rates within the given range (Steen & Rueness, 2004).
 Germination of Ascophyllum nodosum has been recorded between the temperatures of 4°C - 23°C.

 A large number of the species found within this biotope are found throughout the British Isles and are not on the edge of their range.
 Therefore it is unlikely that a decrease in temperature is going to cause significant mortalities.
 In addition to this those species which are mobile, such as the littorinids, Nucella lapillus and Carcinus maenas have the opportunity to move away from areas if physical conditions become too harsh.
-Consequently these species may decrease in abundance.
+Hence, these species may decrease in abundance.

 Sensitivity assessment.
-The characterizing species, Ascophyllum nodosum, is found in the middle of its habitat range in the British Isles.
+The characterizing species Ascophyllum nodosum is found in the middle of its habitat range in the British Isles.
 Although the range of this species can extend up to the White Sea if the temperature changes are acute and occur over a short period leaving no time for acclimation then there could be some damage caused to the macroalgae.
-However if the changes are more gradual then the algae may have time to acclimate which would not produce any significant negative impact.
-The benchmark scenario which is likely to cause the most stress to this biotope is a decrease of 5 °C for one month.
-The sensitivity assessment for this scenario gives both resistance and resilience a score of 'Medium'.
-Meaning that the biotope has a 'Medium' sensitivity to this pressure at the benchmark.
+However, if the changes are more gradual then the algae may have time to acclimate which would not produce any significant negative impact.
+The benchmark scenario that is likely to cause the most stress to this biotope is a decrease of 5°C for one month.
+Therefore, resistance and resilience are assessed as 'Medium' and sensitivity as 'Medium' to this pressure at the benchmark.